-I work from home, and have dramatically reduced my socialisation.
-I was visiting my mum and dad once a week following the end of the first lockdown and was doing some decluttering and cleaning for them too, which makes me feel good and of course helps them out.
-With the second lockdown in the U.K., I live in an area with the highest numbers in the U.K. testing positive for Covid-19, I am now unable to visit my parents.
+Working from home, and have dramatically reduced my socialisation.
+I was visiting my mum and dad once a week following the end of the first lockdown.
+I was doing some decluttering and cleaning for them too.
+Which makes me feel good and of course helps them out.
+With the second lockdown in the U.K. I live in an area with the highest numbers in the U.K. testing positive for Covid-19.
+So I am now unable to visit my parents.
 Somehow this seems harder the second time around.
 Three family members have had Covid-19.

-During the first lockdown, I didn’t keep in touch with some people as much as I should have, this time I am making an effort.
-We all need people in our lives, I didn’t see my family for almost 4 months, which was really tough, as it was for a lot of people.
+During the first lockdown, I didn’t keep in touch with some people as much as I should have.
+This time I am making an effort.
+We all need people in our lives.
+I didn’t see my family for almost 4 months, which was tough, as it was for a lot of people.

-I keep my mental health in check by keeping myself busy, doing all the things I never got around to before, lots of self-care, online courses, reading, decluttering, cleaning, making my home as pleasant as possible because a nice clean environment matters to me, it makes me feel good and in control.
+I keep my mental health in check by keeping myself busy.
+Doing all the things I never got around to before.
+Lots of self-care, online courses, reading, decluttering, cleaning.
+Making my home as pleasant as possible.
+A nice clean environment matters to me, it makes me feel good and in control.

 8. Physical Health

-I think it’s safe to say, from my experience anyway, so many people gained weight during the pandemic, as our lives changed from at least moderately active to being virtually housebound.
+I think it’s safe to say, from my experience anyway, so many people gained weight during the pandemic.
+Our lives have changed from at least moderately active to being virtually housebound.
 Isn’t it funny how gaining weight creeps up on you, you don’t notice until it’s too late?
 And you blame the dryer for shrinking your clothes (guilty!)
 Oh I wish it was as easy to lose weight as it is to gain it!

-I am now doing walks 4-5 days a week, I have gone from 30 minutes to 1 hour each time, this is not just to lose some of my lockdown weight, but I know it does both my physical and mental health good too.
-As someone who stops and starts exercising, I am committing to just one day at a time, when I wake up and I really don’t feel like it, I remind myself why I am doing it and how good I feel afterwards, this usually works.
-I tend to go early mornings, I do love the early mornings, the quiet, the relative stillness, the freshness of the air before it receives its daily dose of pollution.
+I am now doing walks 4-5 days a week.
+I have gone from 30 minutes to 1 hour each time.
+This is not just to lose some of my lockdown weight.
+I know it does both my physical and mental health good too.
+As someone who stops and starts exercising, I am committing to just one day at a time.
+When I wake up and I really don’t feel like it, I remind myself why I am doing it.
+And how good I feel afterwards.
+This usually works.
+I tend to go early mornings.
+I do love the early mornings, the quiet, the relative stillness, the freshness of the air before it receives its daily dose of pollution.

-We don’t know what lies ahead, not even the experts can predict the future and if this pandemic lingers or another more lethal one hits us, trade wars, economic collapses, societal breakdowns, or civil wars occur, then we are all in for a rough ride.
-I’m not trying to scaremonger, but the pandemic has shown our individual vulnerabilities when things happen outside of our control.
+We don’t know what lies ahead, not even the experts can predict the future.
+If this pandemic lingers or another more lethal one hits us.
+There could be trade wars, economic collapses, societal breakdowns.
+Then we are all in for a rough ride.
+I’m not trying to scaremonger.
+But the pandemic has shown our individual vulnerabilities when things happen outside of our control.